honey-grapes/shiba-inu-generative-art/README.md

 * Pillow installation: [Install](https://pillow.readthedocs.io/en/stable/installation.html)
 * NumPy installation: [Install](https://numpy.org/install/)

-This is a great guide on how to run a Python script from GitHub:
+This is a great guide on how to run Python scripts from GitHub:
 [How to Run Scripts from Github](https://projectdestroyer.com/2018/01/run-scripts-github/).

 For reference, the following steps can be taken to clone the repo and run the script in Windows Command Prompt: